foxlet/macOS-Simple-KVM/docs/guide-screen-resolution.md

  - Edit that to your preferred screen resolution.
  - Some odd/intermediate resolutions like 1366×768 may not work well.
 Try to stick to more common 16:9, 16:10, and 4:3 form factors.

+If the display appears garbled, you need to change the OVMF resolution to match your selected resolution.
+When booting the VM, during the splash screen before Clover starts, press F2.
+Go to `Device Manager`, then `OVMF Platform Configuration` and change the resolution.
+Save your changes and exit.
+You may have to reboot the VM again for the changes to take effect.